The Most Common Types of Plea Bargains

 When Does Your Right to an Attorney Start?

 Published in Criminal Law on May 22, 2017.

 Do you need a Lawyer?
 Do you Know Your Rights?
 Indianapolis Criminal Defense Attorney Explains Most defendants are aware that they have a right to an attorney.
 They also have a right to remain silent.
 However, knowing when to invoke such right is not as straightforward.
 The Miranda v.
 Arizona requires that all law enforcement … continue reading

 Your Criminal Past and Background Checks: Facts to Know

 Published in Criminal Law on May 15, 2017.

-Sometimes it is a stupid mistake.
+Criminal Defense Attorney Serving all of Indianapolis Sometimes it is a stupid mistake.
 Other times a person has left prison or jail and is ready to start fresh.
 A criminal conviction puts a red circle on one’s name when looking for jobs or even housing.
-While some consider it part of the penalty of committing a crime, others realize it is not … continue reading
+While some consider it part of the penalty of committing … continue reading

 The Issue of Divorce During Pregnancy